DewellGuerand/LINMA2471---Project/report/main.typ

 Portfolio optimization is the core of modern quantitative finance.
 It helps investor solve the trade-off problem between maximizing expected returns from investments while managing risks.
 Originally, this problem was described as a smooth mean-variance problem introduced by Markowitz @markowitz1952.
 This problem minimizes the portfolio variance while targeting a certain expected return.
 This first problem, however, does not take _transaction cost_ into account, therefore leading to a second version of this problem integrating this in the objective.
 This new problem is more realistic, though it is now non-smooth.
 Because of this key difference between the two models, the suitable optimization methods will differ from one another.

-The aim of this report is thus to compare different methods for both models by analyzing the computational cost of the methods and their convergence--both empirically and using theoretical results--
+The aim of this report is thus to compare different methods for both models by analyzing the computational cost of the methods and their convergence, both empirically and using theoretical results.

 = Data